bmndc/nokia-leo/README.md

 ![Screenshot of a window titled as 'Docker Subscription Service Agreement' which declares that you will have to accept Docker's Subscription Service Agreements, Data Processing Agreement and Data Privacy Policy in order to use the program, and the free scope of it is limited to personal and small business uses.
 The window also lists the options to view the full agreements, accept them or reject and close the program.](assets/docker_abomination.png)

-2. Clone/download the boot patcher toolkit by typing this into a command-line window.
+2. Use [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to clone/download the boot patcher toolkit by typing this into Command Prompt/Terminal.
 This will download the toolkit and have Docker set it up.
 Do not omit the dot/period at the end of this command, this tells Docker where our downloaded toolkit are located on the system.
 {:start="2"}

 ```